gqmaguirejr/Canvas-tools/README.md

 ### Output
 outputs some progress information.

+### Note
-Note that when an existing page is used in a module, it gets a new module item instance in the module ; however, the url points to the original wikipage.
+When an existing page is used in a module, it gets a new module item instance in the module ; however, the url points to the original wikipage.

 ### Example
 ```bash